 What's the Verdict?

 Generally speaking, hot wax is the way to go, since it's "able to spread more evenly than cold wax and firmly grips hairs pulling them from the root, giving clean and smoother results," says Tummala.
 "Cold wax often leaves hairs behind requiring repeated waxing over those areas."
 Haylock agrees, saying that "hot wax is significantly more effective than cold wax.
 As the hot wax cools, it grips around the hair tighter and removes more hair out in one pull."
-This, as we know from Jarosz, is important because if you're re-waxing the same area, it can result in red, irritated, and damaged skin, which is why hot wax can be safer and more effective for skin if you have coarse hair that requires multiple cold wax sheets to remove.
+This, as we know from Jarosz, is important because if you're re-waxing the same area, it may result in red, irritated, and damaged skin, which is why hot wax can be safer and more effective for skin if you have coarse hair that requires multiple cold wax sheets to remove.

 In general, though, weigh benefits of each and decide which type of wax works best for you and your lifestyle.
 While the experts say hot wax is generally more effective, there's nothing wrong with using cold wax sheets if you prefer those.
 Just like with all things beauty, use whatever makes you feel most comfortable.
 Also, be sure to treat skin both pre- and post-wax.
 This can save from irritation and ingrown hairs.
 "Prepping your skin before a wax is crucial to the overall outcome," Haylock says.
 "A deep cleanser with pH balancing qualities keeps your pores and hair follicles unclogged and free of debris.
 Also chemically exfoliating your skin is an essential part of pre- and post-wax skincare.
 An all-natural chemical exfoliant (like a glycolic acid) penetrates deep into the skin and kills bacteria, sebum, and buildup on and in the pores and follicles.
 These products also aid in the reduction of ingrown hairs and skin discoloration as well."
 She highly recommends Elate Skin Care, which produces quality vegan and cruelty-free skincare products.